Margento/Sympoiesis/README.md

 text, algorithm, motion, and time co-produce meaning.

-Rather than illustrating a poem, the system reveals relationships through emergent behavior—
+Rather than illustrating a poem, the system reveals relationships through emergent behavior—-

 a choreography of computational gesture and linguistic expression.